cfpb/consumerfinance.gov/TEST.md

 ## Tests

-Tests are organized into suites.
-Common tests are in the `test/browser_tests/spec_suites/shared` directory and any non-standard test should be added to an existing additional suite or placed into a new suite directory.
-An example shared suite for our the-bureau example page above would be:
+Tests are organized into suites under the `test/browser_tests/spec_suites/` directory.
+Any new tests should be added to an existing suite or placed into a new suite directory.
+An example test for our the-bureau example page above would be:

 ```js
 var TheBureauPage = require( '../../page_objects/page_the-bureau.js' );